RicardoYadier/ISTA322/Homework/ista322-hw01.md

 It Doesn't expose technical details.

 ##### 10. What is the relationship between Microsoft’s .NET platform and ASP.NET MVC?
-ASP.NET MVC platform addresses the weaknesses of ASP.NET Web Forms, its modern design delivers advantages to developers who want to write high-quality, maintainable code.
+ASP.NET MVC is built on top of the .NET Platform

 ##### 11. Chapter 1 does not discuss the MVC pattern specifically, and in a sense this entire course is an extended examination of the MVC pattern.
 Using an independent resource (such as Wikipedia) briefly state the responsibility of
 ##### (a) the model